alexnosse/rockstar/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+## SETUP THE PROJECT

+First, you should add your v4 api key.
+Please access your TMDB account (or create a new one), go to Profile -> Settings and on the left menu, select API.
+Copy the value on the field labeled as "API Read Access Token (v4 auth)", open the .env file and paste it as the value of REACT_APP_TMDB_V4_KEY

 ## Available Scripts

-In the project directory, you can run:
+Then in the project directory, you can run:

 ### `npm start`